 During MSPR’s locally-hosted music programs, regional events are often promoted.
 Musicians and songwriters are invited to the studios to perform and interviews are conducted on a regular basis.

-3. MSPR presents special programming throughout the year to celebrate holidays or events such as Black History Month, Women’s History Month, Hanukkah, Christmas, Kwanzaa, Memorial Day, Independence Day, Labor Day, Veteran’s Day and Thanksgiving.
+- MSPR presents special programming throughout the year to celebrate holidays or events such as Black History Month, Women’s History Month, Memorial Day, Independence Day, Labor Day, Hispanic Heritage Month, Veteran’s Day Thanksgiving, Hanukkah, Kwanzaa, Christmas and others.

-4. “The Golden Age Of Radio” is a weekly hour-long MSPR production of classic, old-time radio programs from the 1930’s through the 1950’s including thrilling westerns, comedy, adventure and suspense.
+- “The Golden Age Of Radio” is a weekly hour-long MSPR production of classic, old-time radio programs from the 1930’s through the 1950’s including westerns, comedy, adventure and suspense.

-5. MSPR regularly broadcasts public service announcements of regional community events.
-The information is also posted on MSPR’s website (www.wmky.org).
-More than 600 public service announcements were made available in 2016.
-MSPR also partnered with the Kentucky Education Association, Kentucky State Police and Kentucky Department of Transportation to broadcast a series of public service announcements on student learning, school safety, bullying, highway (construction zone) and seatbelt safety.
+- MSPR regularly broadcasts public service announcements of regional community events.
+The information is also posted on MSPR’s website.
+More than 600 public service announcements were made available in 2017.

-6. MSPR offers additional programming services on its website including live web-streaming.
-Archived audio files and podcasts of locally-produced regional news programs including “Front Page,” “Health Matters” and “Mountain Edition” are also available on MSPR’s website.
+- MSPR offers additional programming services on its website including live web-streaming.
+Archived audio files and podcasts of locally-produced regional news programs including “Front Page,” “Health Matters,” “Mountain Edition” and “Morehead-Rowan County Chamber of Commerce Luncheons” are also available on MSPR’s website.

 In addition to the variety of local programming from MSPR, the funding support from listener contributions, local underwriting and the Corporation for Public Broadcasting (CPB) enables WMKY to purchase programs from National Public Radio such as “All Things Considered” and “Morning Edition.”
 Programs acquired from Public Radio International include “Classical 24” and “The World.”
 Programs purchased from the African-American Public Radio Consortium include “Café Jazz” and “Return to The Source.”